krwc/symsim/README.md

 ```

 which indeed does not look friendly.
 Perhaps in this case the more useful thing would be to
 get a gain in a numerical form.
-We can tell the simulator to do that for us with the help of
+We can get numerical results if we provide the values of
-`set` command.
+components we used in the circuit.
+This can be achieved with the `set` command.

 We may substitute any symbol with a numerical value.
 In this example, we'll specify all unknowns
-to get the numerical result:
+to get the gain numerically:

 ```
 Vin 0 base